 However, it is still roomy enough for five normal sized adults to sit relatively comfortably.
-And, being not cluttered with such space-robbing design elements as center console or thick door trim panels, it offers more actual space than you may expect for it’s volume.
+And, being not cluttered with such space-robbing design elements as a center console or thick door trim panels, it offers more actual space than you may expect for it’s volume.

 The simple, minimalist dashboard featured symmetrical layout with all switchgear in one continuous horizontal strip at the bottom.
 The instrument cluster and glove box door could be easily swapped from one side to the other to produce left or right hand drive vehicles for different markets.
 Circular air vents helped to keep the front door glass from fogging up, and there was also a rear window defogger.
 Radio was standard equipment, except for the taxicabs, which were equipped with a taximeter instead.

-When the Volga was released in 1969, the dashboard was painted metal, with it’s flat top covered by black vinyl to prevent reflections in the windshield, and featured matte chrome trim.
+When the Volga was introduced in late 1960s, the dashboard was painted metal, with it’s flat top covered by black vinyl to prevent reflections in the windshield, and featured matte chrome trim, which was later gradually replaced by simulated wood grain.
 Switches were of the “pull-push-turn” type, with small round plastic knobs – black with ivory inserts.

 In the fall of 1977 this design gave way to a more modern plastic-covered dashboard, still with stamped metal frame under the soft padding.
-Several months before that the knobs had been replaced by larger ones, with rounded edges for added safety and larger, better visible pictogram.
+Several months before the transition, the knobs had been replaced by larger ones, with rounded edges for added safety and larger, better visible pictogram.

 Ribbon type speedometer had been used initially, but early in 1975 it was replaced by a conventional square gauge with a needle pointer, which, while not as stylish, proved to be more durable as well as easier to read.

 Ventilation and heater/defroster controls were grouped on a small separate panel located under the dashboard in the middle.
 There were three slide levers (not clearly labeled) which controlled air baffles via cables.
 By pushing and pulling the lower-most lever, the heater could be set to heat the interior through air ducts behind the dashboard, to defrost the windshield and front door glass or to do both task at a time.
 The right-most lever controlled the flow of fresh outside air into the heater, which was mixed with hot air from the heater core to regulate the temperature, and the left-most one opened or closed the cold air ventilation hatch located in the cowl area.
 The blower switch was located separately from the other controls at the left side of the dashboard, between the windshield washer and manual choke knobs.

-Door interior trim panels were two-tone, with black upper sections and lower ones color-keyed to the interior.
+Door trim panels were two-tone, with black upper sections and lower ones color-keyed to the interior.
 The upper sections which formed the top contour of the panels originally had been vinyl-covered metal stampings with soft foam rubber padding, and about 1976 they were substituted with plastic-covered parts.

 Dashboard was now hard molded plastic, with a center console.
 Instruments and controls were radically improved.
 The only common part shared with the old style dashboard were the push-pull type switches and knobs.